RajuYuva/interview-preparion/kubernetes.md

   3. ReplicaSets to maintain the desired number of pods.
   4. Autoscaling (Horizontal Pod Autoscaler).
   5. Deployment across multiple Availability Zones.
-  6.Cluster Autoscaler to manage node resources.
+  6. Cluster Autoscaler to manage node resources.
   Together, these features provide fault tolerance, scalability, and self-healing.
 - This multi-AZ distribution and autoscaling make the cluster resilient and scalable.